Chocolate Caramel Shortbread Cookies will rock your world if you’re a fan of Twix bars or any shortbread, chocolate, & caramel treat!

 I can’t say I’ve eaten very many Twix candy bars, but I adore almost any dessert that involves chocolate and caramel.
 These Chocolate Caramel Shortbread Cookies start with a round of buttery shortbread, then a dollop of dreamy caramel, and finally a smear of milk chocolate.
 To push these even further over the top, you can sprinkle with some sea salt (I love Maldon) or coarse sugar.
 They look so elegant with a bit of sparkle.

 Tips for Making These Twix Cookies:

-These cookies have three components so take a little time to make and baked the cookies, let them cool, add the caramel, let that cool, then top with chocolate.
+These cookies have three components so it takes a little time to make and bake the cookies, let them cool, add the caramel, let that cool, then top with chocolate.
 You can easily space out these steps throughout the day.
 Here are some tips to make the procedure go smoothly.

 - Oftentimes, the butter used to make shortbread is cold.
 In this recipe, the butter is at room temperature, so set it out on the counter early in the day (unless it’s mid-summer or you live in Florida.
 Use your best judgment as to how long it will take your butter to get soft).

 - You do not want the butter so warm that it appears greasy.

 - Once you make your dough, roll it to a thickness of 1/8-inch.
 If the dough is too soft to roll, wrap it in plastic and chill for 30-60 minutes, then try again.

 - I used a 2-inch cookie cutter (affiliate links)to make these cookies.
 Any smaller and it will be tedious to decorate!

 - The caramel is made with packaged caramels that you melt in the microwave.
 Gently melt with heavy cream.
 If you overheat, the caramel will get too stiff.
 You want it to be of a spreadable consistency so feel free to add a little more cream if needed.